-7 EQUALITY IMPACT ASSESSMENT (please complete all sections)
+EQUALITY IMPACT ASSESSMENT (please complete all sections)

-Name of procedure be ing reviewed: Data Protectior n, Confidentiality and Disclosur e Procedure New or existing proced • · · · · · Date of Assessment: 6 th July 2021 tion answer the questions a - c cy or implementation down into 0 Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
-For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality The area of policy or its s implementation being asses ssed: Race and Ethnicity: None Not applicable None Gender: None Not applicable None Age: None Not applicable None Religion: None Not applicable None Disability: Visual accessibility of this policy Already in Arial font size 12.
+Name of procedure being reviewed: Data Protection, Confidentiality and Disclosure Procedure New or existing procedure: Existing Date of Assessment: 6 th July 2021 • tion answer the questions a - c • cnaracteristic (if releva characteristic (if relevant consider breaking the policy or implementation down into areas) a) Using data and b) What is already in place c) Please state Protected Characteristic supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
+For example, are there any known health inequality or access issues to consider? in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? any barriers that still need to be addressed and any proposed actions to eliminate inequality The area of policy or it s implementation being asses ssed: Race and Ethnicity: None Not applicable None Gender: None Not applicable None Age: None Not applicable None Religion: None Not applicable None Disability: Visual accessibility of this policy Already in Arial font size 12.
 Use of technology by end user.
 This policy can be made available in alternative formats, such as easy read or large print, and may be available in alternative languages, upon request None Sexuality: None Not applicable None Pregnancy and Maternity: None Not applicable None Gender Reassignment: None Not applicable None Marriage and Civil Partnership: None Not applicable None Socio-Economic Factors (i.e. living in a poorer neighbourhood / social deprivation): None Not applicable None